 If you are trying to get pregnant and have low sperm count, these changes may help your achieve your dream.

 - Visit a fertility specialist if you have been trying to conceive for over a year.

-- Evaluate what you do and eat everyday and make changes if you have activities that can harm your sperm count and overall health.
+- Check what you do and eat everyday and make changes if you have activities that can harm your sperm count and overall health.

-- Eat healthy foods with nutrients that support healthy sperm count and overall male fertility.
+- Eat healthy foods with nutrients that support healthy sperm count and male fertility.

-- Take a fertility supplement that with ingredients that improve sperm count.
+- Take a fertility supplement with ingredients that help improve sperm count.